msoniisg/notes/README.md

 - special permissions: sticky bit
 - what is umask
 - what is daemon, difference daemon and process
+- grep command
+  - -v for exclude
+  - multiple in grep

 ## Ansible
 - what is default path for hosts